Amal337/project1-connect4/README.md

-This is my first project of SEI with GA. the goal is to create this game from scratch and having fun while doing that. ^^ It was definitely a challange.
+This is my first project of SEI with GA. the goal is to create this game from scratch and having fun while doing that. ^^ It was definitely a challange, but also really good experince.

 what is the logic of this game?